PrPM/PrPM/README.md

 Using **.NET Core**, it is completely cross-platform and works on Linux, Windows and macOS (latter is untested).

-It should not be used anywhere, as it is not only not production-ready, it's doesn't even support any of the main features of NPM/Yarn yet.
+It should not be used anywhere, as it is not only not production-ready, it doesn't even support any of the main features of NPM/Yarn yet.

+The `package.json` included in this repository is for testing.
+Please do not try to install it.

 ## Tasklist / Roadmap